sggrigoriev/QRATOR_TESTS/Task3/readme.txt

 Description:
     Main classes:
-        ThreadPool - implements the logic requested in the task Manager - sends tasks for execution.
-Waits for a new task or release of the worker.
-        ThreadPool - queue of pending tasks.
+        ThreadPool - implements the logic requested in the task PrtTpQueue - queue of pending tasks.
 Adds new tasks, issues tasks according to the rules and priorities Workers - Serves outstanding tasks.

 Running tests: